Statutes of the Association „FMF & AID Global Association"

 Liability for obligations shall be limited to the assets of the association.

-In the event that the association is dissolved, the members of the Board of Directors shall decide on the transfer of the assets of the Association to an organisation which pursues the same or similar goals.
+In the event that the association is dissolved, the members of the Board of Directors shall decide on the transfer of the assets of the Association to an organization which pursues the same or similar goals.
 Distribution of the remaining assets among the members of the association is excluded.

 These statutes come into force with the acceptance of the Extraordinary General Meeting of 2 October 2017 and replace the founding statutes from 2 January 2017.